 The team at Recharge has now launched the FlexBeam, a personal therapy device for people struggling with pain, inflammation, poor circulation, stress, and fatigue.
 While existing red light products on the market are wall panels based on designs for grow-ops and made primarily for plants, the FlexBeam is the first device designed specifically for the human body with ultimate flexibility, efficiency, and usability.
 Portable and rechargeable, it brings the benefits of red light therapy (RLT) to people worldwide.
 One of the medical benefits of having a personalized therapy device is that it offers targeted application on a specific body part, which works at the exact location where it is needed and also generates vital systemic effects on the whole body.

 The idea behind FlexBeam was developed by electronics engineer and inventor Arjen Helder while trying to help his wife with back pain.
-While looking for back pain solutions, he came across a vast array of research on red light therapy and he designed his own red light device to try.
+While looking for back pain solutions, he came across a vast array of research on red light therapy.
+He designed his own red light device to try.
 With some remarkable results, he decided to partner with friend and entrepreneur Christian Barmen to start Recharge and create a new state-of-the-art health technology that can improve people’s health.

 Scientifically, red light therapy works because the mitochondria can absorb its low-level light therapy in the skin cells.
 Which results in producing more adenosine triphosphate (ATP), the energy source for all cells.
 This therapy stimulates the body’s natural self-healing process by relieving, repairing, and recovering it.
 It relieves the affected area by increasing circulation and oxygen and releases endorphins and nitric oxide.
 FlexBeam then repairs by triggering the mitochondria, regenerating cells faster and more effectively.
 It then recovers energy self-healing by boosting ATP production and cellular charge.

 Infrared therapy has become quite popular because, unlike ultraviolet light, it does not damage the skin.
 The light is delivered to the targeted area at certain wavelengths, which promotes cell repair.
 Some benefits of this type of therapy include: improving skin health, improving acne, wound healing, hair growth, reducing pain, and enhancing bone recovery.